-COM 121(C) Introduction to Communication
+COM 121(C) - INTRODUCTION TO COMMUNICATION

-Introduces perspectives from which human communication may be studied.
+MassTransfer Block Code: Humanities/Fine and Performing Arts Introduces perspectives from which human communication may be studied.
 Focuses on how we communicate with one another, looking specifically at the symbols we use and analyzing how they influence our thinking and behavior.
 Provides a conceptual foundation for examining language, nonverbal communication, small group behavior, and the impact of mass media on patterns of human interaction.